Thinking beyond borders

 If a business has taxable activities in Argentina, it will be required to register and account for Argentine VAT.
 Note that under Argentine VAT legislation, it is not possible for a non-Argentine entity to register voluntarily in Argentina and act as an “Argentine established entity”.
 VAT must be filed on a monthly basis.

-Argentina has a transfer pricing regime that applies to transactions made with foreign affiliates and companies located in non-cooperative countries/territories.
+Argentina has a transfer pricing regime that applies to transactions made with foreign affiliates and companies located in non-cooperative countries/jurisdictions.
 More details can be found in Argentine income tax law and relevant amendments, as well as in Decree 1344/98 and General Resolution No. 1122/01.

 When a company renders services to a related company through its employees, transfer pricing should be considered in order to give said transaction a market value.